blbadger/blbadger.github.io/neural-networks.md

 Implementation of a Keras sequential neural network using a Tensorflow backend, combined with modules to display pre- classified images before the network trains as well as a subset of test images with classification and % confidence for each image.
-The latter script is optimized for binary classification but can be modified for more than two classes.
 """

 ### Libraries